PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Movement Module
 ***************

 This :ref:`module` is used to code the **movement** components of a sign.
+As many :ref:`instances<instance>` of this module as necessary can be called for any given sign coding.
 For more discussion on the use of modules in SLP-AA to encode information about signs, see :ref:`modularity`.

+Select the hand(s) involved in this instance of the module.
 For movements involving both hands, select whether the movement described in this :ref:`instance` of the module is in phase or out of phase (with respect to any of the location, hand configuration, or orientation parameters).
 This selection follows according to the description of :ref:`Movement timing relation<signtype_movement_timing_relation>` as it applies in :ref:`sign_type_module`.
 You will have the opportunity to specify which parameter(s) is/are out of phase for the particular instance of the module.

-Modules link to generic :ref:`x-slots<x_slot>` to record information about their timing relative to any others within a sign.
+Module instances link to generic :ref:`x-slots<x_slot>` to record information about their timing relative to any others within a sign.
 For more information on the use of x-slots in SLP-AA, consult :ref:`timing_page`.

 .. _movement_type_entry: